Farmers Markets, there’s more to it than just Fresh Produce

 We were very, very wrong.

 The first market we joined was great, but wasn’t a true farmers market.
 It was mostly re-sellers, with very few producers.
 The produce was invariably cheap, often both in price and quality.
 What we wanted was a market home where we could not just sell our wares but also spread a message of ethically raised meat and sustainable farming practices.
-We found that demographic at both The Gawler Farmers Markets and its parent market The Adelaide Showground Farmers Market.
+We found that demographic at The Adelaide Showground Farmers Market.

 The showground market has been voted the best in the country, and was what we were aiming for.
 The fact that they had been asked to open one in Gawler, quite close to home, was just icing on the market cake.
 The market management know what they’re doing, know how to run a market, and know how to engage the public.
 I can’t sing their praises enough.